-Top Tools and Tips For Spa and Salon Marketing
+Top Tools and Tips for Spa and Salon Marketing6 min read

-Pinterest is a visual collection board that works perfectly for a spa or salon’s online look book.
-Think of it as a way to create an “ideal sexy” for your primary and secondary clients.
-Collect boards and pins that reflect this ideal lifestyle, giving your customers inspiration to come use your services.
+Pinterest is a visual collection board that works perfectly for a spa or salon’s online lookbook.
+Collect boards and pins that reflect the ideal lifestyle of your primary and secondary clients, giving your customers inspiration to come use your services.

 - Gene Juarez has a Seahawks board for football-inspired beauty ideas.